rbsticSoft/MochaFunkin/README.md

 # MochaFunkin'
-This repo is dedicated to the fan made port of Friday Night Funkin' to C using OpenGL as the backend.
+This repo is dedicated to the fan made port of Friday Night Funkin' to C.
+## Building
+see [BUILDING.md](BUILDING.md) for build instructions.